 Most English classes and grammar books teach you the basic rules of conditionals, such as: If + present simple + will + infinitive

-Certainly, that can be useful.
+Again, that can be useful.
 But it doesn’t help you understand how to really use conditionals in your daily English life.
-So let’s change that.
-And don’t forget to check out additional lessons on the conditional.
+This lesson will.

 Zero vs. First Conditional in English

 - When I’m too tired to cook, I order take-out. (zero conditional)

 - If I’m too tired to cook tonight, I’ll order some take-out. (first conditional)

 These two sentences are very similar but there is a difference in meaning between the two – can you identify the difference?